Blog / Spider vs. NetNut: Why a Proxy Network Alone Isn't Enough in 2026

 const data = await spider.page.extract(

-"Extract the main product name, price, rating, and number of reviews as JSON"
+"Extract the main product name, price, rating, and number of reviews"

 );